-EPA issued Wangaratta Clay Target Club with two notices in June 2016 that require the extent of lead contamination at the North Wangaratta Recreation Reserve to be understood, and for measures to be put in place to prevent groundwater and land contamination occurring.
+In June 2016, EPA issued Wangaratta Clay Target Club (WCTC) with two notices: requiring the extent of lead contamination at the North Wangaratta Recreation Reserve to be determined; and to implement measures to prevent groundwater and land contamination.

-The reserve was closed to the community after lead above the health limits for recreational levels was detected in soil samples at the site’s eastern boundary.
+Lead contamination above the human health limits for recreational levels was detected in soil samples taken from the site’s eastern boundary, and the reserve was closed to the community.

-For older developments on this issue, see the Contamination from Wangaratta Clay Target Club archive.
+For further history on this issue, see the Contamination from Wangaratta Clay Target Club archive.

-Excavation of lead-contaminated soil at the North Wangaratta football oval has commenced.
-The soil contamination was from historical shooting activities at the Wangaratta Clay Target Club (WCTC), adjacent to the football oval.
+Excavation of lead-contaminated soil at the North Wangaratta football oval is now complete.
+The soil contamination was from lead shot used in past shooting activities at the Wangaratta Clay Target Club (WCTC), adjacent to the football oval.

 The contaminated soil will be temporarily stored on the WCTC premises.
-This soil will be included in the cleanup plan required for the premises.
+Management of this soil will be included in the cleanup plan required for the premises.

 Results from groundwater monitoring undertaken in May 2017 at the North Wangaratta Recreation Reserve indicate that: